AnDeresh/AnimalVerify/README.md

 - **NER/utils/run_inference.py**: Performs inference on a text snippet.
 - **pipeline/scripts/main.py**: Main entry point for the integrated pipeline (supports interactive mode and CLI arguments).
 - **pipeline/src/evaluation.py**: Contains `test_evaluation_data()` and `interactive_mode()` for pipeline evaluation.

-### Contributing

-1. Fork this repository.
-2. Create a feature branch for your changes.
-3. Open a pull request describing your feature or fix.